 Comparing Delta 10 to Delta 8 and Delta 9 THC Molecules

 HHC (hexahydrocannabinol) is a hydrogenated derivative of Delta-9 THC.
 It does not occur naturally in hemp and cannabis plants.
 HHC products are semi-synthetically produced from cannabis extracts via a “hydrogenation” process.

 HHC users report a gradual, euphoric high followed by a smooth, calming experience.
 Many say it produces a less energetic high than typical sativas and is more cerebral and other-worldly.

 HHC compared to Delta-9: Consumers observe that HHC induces less-potent psychoactive effects than conventional Delta-9 THC.
 Still, some say HHC lasts much longer than Delta-9 (up to 12 hours).

 HHC is not a tetrahydrocannabinol like Delta-8, Delta-9, or Delta-10.
 HHC belongs to a different chemical class known as hexahydrocannabinol.
-HHC has no double carbon bonds and includes hydrogen molecules instead.
+HHC has no double carbon bonds and is completely saturated, or fully hydrogenated.
 The hydrogen molecules in HHC also make it more stable, allowing HHC products to withstand oxidation, heat, and ultraviolet light better than THC.

 Molecule Type: Hydrogenated derivative of THC.
 Also considered a THC analog compound.

-HHC is not abundant in the hemp plant, so producing it often involves transforming other compounds.
-Most HHC is made from Delta-8 THC through a process called hydrogenation.
-Producers start with CBD, which they convert to Delta-8.
-Then they use two active catalysts (typically heavy metals) to break apart Delta-8’s double-atom bonds and insert two hydrogen atoms, converting THC to HHC.
+HHC is typically made from Delta-8 THC through a process called hydrogenation.
+Producers start with hemp-derived CBD, which they convert to Delta-8.
+Then they use two active catalysts (typically heavy metals) to break apart Delta-8’s double-atom bonds and insert two hydrogen atoms, converting Delta-8 THC to HHC.

 HHC Hemp and Cannabis Products